 - What is Polystyrene?

-Polystyrene is known as several names, such as styro, styrofoam, polyfoam and even deco foam.
+Polystyrene is known by several names, such as styro, styrofoam, polyfoam, and even deco foam.

 - What is polystyrene or Styrofoam used for?

 Styrofoam wreaths and shapes are used in floristry to create decorative floral arrangements.

 Styrofoam wreaths are widely used as sympathy tributes as flowers for this occasion are prepared before the event and do not need to drink water and last long.
 The white wreath is wrapped with green plastic wreath wrap to hide the white base, and the fresh flowers are wired and inserted into the wreath base.

 The main use for Styrofoam wreaths in floral decoration is using them for artificial and dried flower arrangements.
 They have wire stems and are easy to insert into the foam.
 Styrofoam is often preferred for artificial flower arranging due to its lightness and low dustiness compared to wet or dry floral foam.

 Polystyrene/Styrofoam hearts, cones, stars, and eggs are great for Christmas, wedding, Valentine’s, or Easter crafts.
 High-quality Styrofoam/polystyrene can be decorated and painted with acrylic hobby paints, glitters, and sequins.
 They can also be decorated with yarns, strings, and threads.